ibm-js/deliteful/docs/Stateful.md

 The purpose is to dui/Stateful is three-fold:

-(1) declare a class where properties are set and gotten using standard notation:
+(1) declare a class where properties are set and retrieved using standard notation:

 	myWidget.label = "hello";
 	console.log(myWidget.label);